We test the year’s best bike racks for your car, SUV, and pickup truck from popular brands like Thule, Yakima, Kuat, 1UP USA, and more

 Why it’s Great

-For those with an existing base rack system, a quality roof-mounted carrier is a quick, easy, and economical way to transport a bike.
-For the best roof top bike rack, look no further than the Yakima HighRoad.
+For those with an existing base rack system, a quality roof top bike carrier is a quick, easy, and economical way to transport a bike.
+And for the best roof bike rack, look no further than the Yakima HighRoad.

-Obvious from the get-go, the Yakima employs a very user-friendly design.
+Obvious from the get-go, the Yakima HighRoad employs a very user-friendly design.
 The rack comes completely assembled (no tools required), it has a relatively low weight (18 pounds) that’s easy to lift overhead or move around the garage, and it can mount to most crossbar shapes (we tested it on square, round, and oval without any issues).
-In terms of loading and unloading a bike, the Yakima is among the easiest for a wheel-on model.
-The front hoop guides the wheel into place and then is secured down via the tightening knob, which clicks to let you know when it’s secure.
-Finally, the rear wheel strap simply runs over the rear wheel and ratchets into place.
+In terms of loading and unloading a bike, the Yakima is among the easiest.
+The front hoop guides the wheel into place and is then secured via the tightening knob, which clicks to let you know when it’s cinched down.
+Finally, the rear wheel strap runs over the rear wheel and ratchets into place.
 From carbon frame gravel bikes to full-suspension 29ers, the Yakima HighRoad provides a seamless experience and exceeds expectations.

 How it Compares

 If you prefer a fork-mounted model–which are a bit easier to load–then have a look at the Kuat Trio.
-It’s a high performing bike carrier that works well with 9, 12, 15, and 20 mm forks (which basically means every bike out there).
-That said, removing the front wheel on a regular basis gets old quickly and is why we prefer the HighRoad.
+It’s a high performing roof biker rack that works well with 9, 12, 15, and 20 mm thru axle forks.
+That said, removing the front wheel on a regular basis to load and unload a bike gets old quickly and is why we prefer the HighRoad.

 Shop the Yakima HighRoad at: